 - Day 2

 - 2 days in Kuala Lumpur – getting around

 - What to pack when visiting Kuala Lumpur

 The museum only costs a few RMB to enter.
 It is in such a beautiful building with stunning architecture.
 However, it is not a very large museum.
 It has four separate galleries across two floors.
 Gallery A which focuses on the early history is the most interesting for kids as there are lots of bones and artefacts.
 The other galleries are focused more on recent years of Malaysia.

 After we have finished looking at the museum, we follow the signage to the Planetarium Negara.
 There is an awesome footbridge that connects the two sites which crosses the main road.

 Visit the Planetarium Negara

 After crossing the footbridge, there is a multitude of stairs that we need to climb in order to reach the Planetarium Negara.
-It sits firmly atop of a hill.
+It sits firmly atop a hill.
 The Planetarium is a free place to visit in Kuala Lumpur for general admission.